Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Does a home warranty cover a broken garage door spring?

 It depends on the provider.
-Many home warranties — including American Home Shield — cover torsion and extension springs when their failure is connected to the garage door opener system.
-However, standalone spring replacement, particularly when the opener itself is functioning, may not be covered.
+Many home warranties, including American Home Shield and 2-10 Home Buyers Warranty, cover both torsion and extension springs when their failure is connected to the garage door opener system.
+Other providers exclude springs entirely or only cover them as part of a broader add-on.
 Always verify spring coverage explicitly in your plan's contract before assuming it's included.

 Is the garage door itself covered under a home warranty?

-No. Home warranties do not cover the physical garage door — including its panels, frame, or structure.
-Coverage is limited to the motorized opener system and its components.
+No. Home warranties do not cover the physical garage door, including its panels, frame, tracks, rollers, or guides.
+Coverage is limited to the motorized opener system and its electrical and mechanical components.
 If your garage door is damaged by an accident, storm, or impact, that type of claim would fall under your homeowners insurance policy, not your home warranty.

 What garage door opener parts are covered by a home warranty?

 Most home warranty plans cover the motor, control/logic board, drive belt or chain, trolley, gear assembly, safety sensors, and internal wiring of the opener.
-Torsion and extension springs are covered by some providers when tied to the opener's failure.
-Remote controls, keypads, and structural hardware like tracks, rollers, and hinges are almost universally excluded.
+AHS and 2-10 also cover extension and torsion springs as part of the opener system.
+Remote controls, keypads, and structural hardware like tracks, rollers, and hinges are almost universally excluded (though First American includes hinges and transmitters as an exception).

 How much will a home warranty pay for a garage door opener repair?